 If you believe you were the victim of workplace harassment while working in a federal government position, it’s time to contact an experienced federal workplace harassment attorney who can help.

-What Is Considered Harassment in the Workplace?
+What Is Considered Workplace Harassment?

+So, what is considered harassment at work?
 Some people assume workplace harassment is just another term for sexual harassment.

 However, sexual harassment is only one type of workplace harassment that employees may suffer.
 Harassment can be verbal, psychological, physical, or in the form of online bullying.